NHERI-SimCenter/SimCenterBootcamp2023/docs/_sources/source/assignment_C4.rst.txt

            Computation of pi numerically

-The solution `pi.c  <https://github.com/NHERI-SimCenter/SimCenterBootcamp2022/tree/master/code/c/ExerciseDay1/assignments/pi.c>`_ can be found on github.
+The solution `pi.c' is in the solitions/C-Day1/pi folder.
 The contents of that file is presented here:

 .. literalinclude:: ./assignments/c4/pi.c
   :language: c